fleetdm/fleet/handbook/company/product-marketing-manager.md

 - 🎯 Strong attention to detail and can act as an encyclopedia of knowledge about how Fleet works - our customers represent a wide range of needs across many different use cases.
 Be adaptable to learning new things quickly and then share this knowledge with others.
 - 💡 Excellent communication and collaboration skills, with the ability to work closely with product, sales, and engineering teams.
 - 👥 A educator mindset, able to translate technical and complicated concepts into value-driven language that makes sense to broad audiences.
+- ✍️ Comfortable authoring brand blurbs across multiple fronts using specific and non-generic language.
+- 🧠 You are obsessed with understanding our customers pain points and business needs by listening to calls, interviewing customers and embedding yourself in the community.

 ### You can "walk the walk":

 - 🤝 Collaboration: You work best in a participatory, team-based environment.